Umm Lekhba

-Umm Lekhba (ام لخبا) is a district in Qatar, located in the municipality of Doha.
-It was previously known as Al Duhail South, or alternatively, South Duhail.
+Umm Lekhba (ام لخبا) is a Qatari district located in the municipality of Doha.
+It was previously known as Al Duhail South or, alternatively, as South Duhail.

 Etymology

-In Arabic, "umm" literally means mother, but in this context is used as a prefix for specific geographic features.
-The second portion of the name, "lekhba", originates from the Arabic word "khabaa", which is translated as "to hide".
+In Arabic, umm means "mother", but in this context is used as a prefix for specific geographic features.
+The second portion of the name, Lekhba, originates from the Arabic word khabaa, which is translated as "to hide".
 This name was given in reference to the fact that the area is relatively discreet since it lies in a depression.